 UPDATE: Since the publication of this post, letter-writing guidelines have changed and as a result you may not be able to send some of these items through Compassion’s correspondence system.
-Before you send your letter, please review our letter-writing guidelines.
+Before you send your letter, please review our letter-writing FAQ.

 One of the questions I am asked most from new sponsors is: “What can I mail to the child I sponsor?”

 If your love language is gifts, this is a hard one for you because you want to be able to send material items along with your letters to show the child you sponsor that you love them.
-Be sure to check out what you can include in your letters before you sit down to mail the kiddo you’re investing in.

 Today, I am going to share with you five things you can mail with your next letter:

 The child you sponsor is just as curious about you as you are about them.
 The kids in Mexico and Colombia that I have had a chance to meet tell me they love receiving photographs of their sponsors.
 So don’t be shy, get in front of the camera.
 Take a picture with your family doing something you love together, print that photo and send it along with your next letter.

 I don’t care how old you are, there is something about stickers that can brighten your day.
 There are so many varieties of stickers.
 Read one of your old letters to find out what the child or teen you sponsor likes.
 Lina, who we sponsor in Colombia, wants to be a veterinarian one day, so I found stickers of dogs for her, which I know she will love.